Our Basic Philosophy

 Climate change is one of the most serious and urgent environmental problems we face.
 For travel within the destination countries, the great majority of our experiences are accessible by public transport and we provide detailed information and assistance to encourage you to choose these options rather than taking a domestic flight.

-However, we recognise that, depending on where the experience is located and where you are travelling from (Sweden, Norway and Finland are much easier to reach without flying for our guests from Europe than from those in Australia), you may well be flying for at least some of your trip, and of course all foreign travel has at least some environmental impact.
+However, we recognise that, depending on where the experience is located and where you are travelling from (the countries we offer are much easier to reach without flying for our guests from Europe than from those in Australia), you may well be flying for at least some of your trip, and of course all travel has at least some environmental impact.

 Timber Rafting on Klarälven.
 Photo: David Hocking.

 Through our partnership with Rainforest Concern's Forest Credits scheme, you have an opportunity to reduce this impact.
 When booking, we offer the option to include a small donation, which is forwarded to the Rainforest Concern Forest Credits programme.

 Our Ecotourism Policy

 Definition of Ecotourism by The International Ecotourism Society: "Responsible travel to natural areas that conserves the environment and sustains the well-being of local people."